This policy applies to all college departments and programs.

 - Buffet service requires a minimum of fifteen (15) people; events serving less than fifteen (15) will be charged at the fifteen (15) person rate.

-- Buffet and served events require a minimum of 1 ½ hour.
-Pre- and post-event for setup and tear down.
+- Buffet and served events require a minimum of 1 ½ hour (90 minutes) for pre-event setup and 1 ½ hour (90 minutes) for post-event tear down.

-- Drop-offs require 30 minutes pre- and post-event for setup and teardown of the space.
+- Drop-offs require 30 minutes for pre-event setup and post-event tear down of the space.

-- No food may be taken from a catered event to ensure food safety.
+- To ensure food safety, no food may be taken from a catered event.

 - Some venues may require an additional service charge based on accessibility and lack of direct access to approved kitchen facilities, etc.

-- All cancellations must be made via email to the Office of Events at [email protected] and Metz Catering Manager at [email protected]
+- All cancellations must be made via email to the Office of Events at [email protected] and to the Metz Catering Manager at [email protected]

 - Basic linens are included with catered meals.
 Linen colors must be discussed with the Catering Manager and ordered at least two (2) weeks in advance.
 There is a charge for linen when food is not being requested.